k-xvin/kxvin/src/content/About.md

 * [♡](https://sushi-aa.github.io/)

 ---

+# December 2025
+* Cleaning up some loose ends: backups, notes, and organization.

+# November 2025
+* Working on a version 2 of [The Bobamabob](https://bobamabob.com/).
+* Started work at Applied Intuition!
+* Added some small visual updates to the website and some stray projects and notes.

 # July 2025
 * Completed and exhibited version 2 of [The Bobamabob](https://bobamabob.com/) at [Open Sauce 2025](https://opensauce.com/).
 Very tiring, but awesome!